St Dunstan's Church, Woking: Percy Street

 In 1850, there was the Restoration of the English Catholic hierarchy.
 However, there was no place of worship for Catholics in Woking.
 Instead, Catholics travelled to Send or to St Edward the Confessor Church in Sutton Green to celebrate Mass.

-In 1899, a Fr W. D. Allanson built an iron church in Percy street, Woking, dedicated to St Dunstan.
+In 1899, a Fr W. D. Allanson built an iron church in Percy Street, Woking, dedicated to St Dunstan.

-Heathside Crescent
+White Rose Lane/Heathside Crescent

 Our Lady Mother of God Church, Kingfield, built in 1962 and demolished when the new St Dunstan's was built.

 In 1923, a Fr.
 Plummer replaced a Fr.
 John Peall as parish priest and wanted a new church to be built in the Gothic Revival style.
-Plans were soon drawn up and on 26 April 1925, Bishop William Brown, Auxiliary Bishop of Southwark and Titular Bishop of Pella of laid the foundation stone at the new site on Heathside Crescent.
+Plans were soon drawn up and on 26 April 1925, Bishop William Brown, Auxiliary Bishop of Southwark and Titular Bishop of Pella laid the foundation stone at the new site on the corner of White Rose Lane and Heathside Crescent.
 The church was designed by Joseph Goldie.
 It was completed on 8 December that year.
 In 1954, Fr Plummer died and was buried in the grounds of the church.

-The church congregation grew during the 20th-century so that other Catholic churches had to be established in the surrounding area.
+The church congregation grew during the 20th century so that other Catholic churches had to be established in the surrounding area.
 St Hugh's Church in Knaphill was opened in 1907, Our Lady Help of Christians Church in West Byfleet in 1954 and Our Lady Mother of God Church in the Kingfield area of Woking in 1962.

 After the Second World War, many Italian immigrants came to work in Woking.
 In 1973, Masses in Italian were held on Sunday for the community.
 In 1953, the first parish school was opened, then in 1958 St Dunstan's School was opened and then St Francis School in 1973.
 In 1993, they were combined to form St Dunstan's Primary School.